ot4you/My-first-repository/README.md

 # My-first-repository
 trying to understand how it works
-I love  :dancing :drinking  and :pizza
+I love  :dancing:, :drinking:  and :pizza: